 …which suddenly made that hugely appealing to us since that side of the hall is extra dark.
 See how the natural light goes away halfway down the hall since the last places that allow it to filter into the hallway are Clara’s room and the guest room below?

-On the other end of the hall is our master bedroom and there’s a window that lines up with the doorway and it’s so much lighter.
+On the other end of the hall is our bedroom and there’s a window that lines up with the doorway and it’s so much lighter.
 Plus if we went with a frosted door like we had previously mentioned, even with it closed, light from the windows in the storage room would spill into the hall right through it.
 Picture us staring at each other and saying “light. bulb.” in our best Gru voice.

 I realize that may seem like a silly tipping point for a plan that also earns us a larger, dedicated laundry space (which would probably be the selling point for most people), but the idea of seeing the glow of sunlight down that formerly dark hallway (or an actual window view with the door open) is exactly what got us on the Option 4 train.
 And hey, if we gain a bigger laundry room, and don’t have to pass through one room to get to another room, well there are certainly other selling points going on.